-COVID-19 vaccines are safe and effective, and vaccination is the best way to prevent COVID-19.
-Get a COVID-19 vaccine

-    as soon as you can.
+- COVID-19 vaccines are safe and effective, and vaccination is the best way to prevent COVID-19.
+Get a COVID-19 vaccine as soon as you can.

-    - There are many ways to get a COVID-19 vaccine, and vaccines are widely available at many locations and times across
+- There are many ways to get a COVID-19 vaccine, and vaccines are widely available at many locations and times across the county.

-    the county.
 COVID-19 vaccines are free, and no insurance is required.
-No ID necessary.
+No ID is necessary.

 - Mask up.

-    - Currently all Coloradans age 5 and older have access to safe and effective COVID-19 vaccines, but please remember

-    masks are required in certain places:
+- Currently, all Coloradans age 6 months and older have access to safe and effective COVID-19 vaccines, but please remember masks are required in certain places:

 - Get tested.

 - If you have symptoms of COVID-19, get tested as soon as possible, even if you are vaccinated.
-If you are exposed to a

-    COVID-19 case, get tested 3-5 days after the exposure if you are unvaccinated, and 5-7 days after the exposure if you
+If you are exposed to a COVID-19 case, get tested 3-5 days after the exposure if you are unvaccinated, and 5-7 days after the exposure if you are vaccinated.

-    are vaccinated.
 Find a free COVID-19 testing site near you (external link).

 - Symptoms may appear 2-14 days after exposure to the virus, and testing is the most accurate when symptoms are present.
 Symptoms include: